ap1985243/todo_list/README.md

+# Todo List
-This is a simple ToDo application built with HTML, CSS, and JavaScript.
+This is a simple Todo application built with HTML, CSS, and JavaScript.
 The application provides the following features:

     Adding new tasks to the list
     Searching through the list of tasks